amitie10g/docker-megafuse/README.md

 # docker-megafuse

-This is an attemp to build an Alpine-based Docker image for access [MEGA](https://github.com/meganz) via FUSE, using the [Matteo Serva's](https://github.com/matteoserva) [MegaFuse](https://github.com/Amitie10g/docker-megafuse/tree/matteoserva) project.
+This is an attemp to build an Alpine-based Docker image for access [Mega](https://github.com/meganz) volumes via FUSE, using the [Matteo Serva's](https://github.com/matteoserva) [MegaFuse](https://github.com/Amitie10g/docker-megafuse/tree/matteoserva) project.

 An image based on the [Mega SDK](https://github.com/meganz/sdk) is available at the [main branch](https://github.com/Amitie10g/docker-megafuse).